-By the end of the calender year following the end of a directors service on the board DSUs may be redeemed at fair market value at the time of the redemption.
-In 2017 Peter Crawford, Ani Hotoyan-Joly and Robert Purves redeemed their DSUs.
+By the end of the calendar year following the end of a directors' service on the board DSUs may be redeemed at fair market value at the time of the redemption.
+In 2018 former director, Angus Ross, redeemed his DSUs.